IconicPlushStarss/contractors-black-ops-2-vr-codz/README.md

 # Call of Duty: Black Ops 2 VR Port - Contractors VR Mod

 ### Hello there!
 It is I, IconicPlushStars.
 These are my modkit files for my Black Ops 2 CoDz VR Port.
+The main purpose of this Modkit is to have elements of the greenrun survival maps and the nuketown elements as well.

 ---